UWNetworksLab/uProxy-p2p/README.md

 * `npm install -g ios-sim`
 * `npm install -g ios-deploy`

+Note: In order for uProxy to work on a device right now, crypto must be disabled for both the getter and the sharer.
+You need to use this version of uProxy for both the iOS instance and the other instance you're connecting to.

 #### Running on an iOS emulator
 * `grunt emulate_ios`
   * uProxy should run in an emulator even if you see a grunt warning that exec:ccaEmulateIos failed.